QuantEcon/lecture-source-py/source/rst/geom_series.rst

-The **money multiplier** is a number that tells the multiplicative factor by which an exogenous injection of cash into bank :math:`0` leads to an increase in the total deposits in the banking system
+The **money multiplier** is a number that tells the multiplicative factor by which an exogenous injection of cash into bank :math:`0` leads to an increase in the total deposits in the banking system.

 Equation :eq:`sumdeposits` asserts that the **money multiplier** is :math:`\frac{1}{r}`